computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 Here is a [youtube video](https://www.youtube.com/watch?v=MXBTR1Sp3Bs) that demonstrates the functionality of the search engine.
 You are also welcomed to try the search engine yourself.

-In this homework, we will focus on two sentence pair classification tasks that constituates the argument search engine.
+In this homework, we will focus on two sentence pair classification tasks that constitutes the argument search engine.
 1. **Relevance Classification**: Given a claim and an argument sentence, classify whether the sentence presents a **relevant perspective** to the claim.
 2. **Stance Classification**: Given a claim and a sentence of relevant perspective, classify whether the perspective **supports or refutes** the claim.

 <!-- List the materials from the header -->
 {% if page.materials %}
 <div class="alert alert-info">
-You can download the materials for this assignment here; The datasets will be downloaded via the colab notebook.
+You can download the materials for this assignment here; The datasets will be downloaded via the Colab notebook.
 <ul>
 {% for item in page.materials %}
 <li><a href="{{item.url}}">{{ item.name }}</a></li>